-Members of the BRIC are Kari Stadigh (Chairman), Lars G Nordström, Robin Lawther and Birger Steen.
+Members of the BRIC are Kari Stadigh (Chairman), Lars G Nordström and Silvija Seres.
 Generally, the Head of Group Risk Management and Control and, when deemed important and to the extent possible, the CEO are present at meetings and are entitled to participate in discussions, but not in decisions.

 According to regulations issued by the Swedish Financial Supervisory Authority, the BRIC members shall be board members who are not members of the Company's executive management.
 The Company complies with these rules.

 For more information on indepencence of the Board members.